 Incorporate multimedia

-Individuals learn differently, and a block of text isn’t always the best way to guide your audience.
+Individuals learn differently, and a block of text is not always the best way to guide your audience.
 When creating your self-service portal, consider incorporating multimedia.
 These may include diagrams, videos, flowcharts, images, podcasts, or any other media that might benefit the user.

 Improve self-service search

-Search functionality is an important factor in self-service.
+Search functionality is a crucial factor in self-service.
 When creating a search function for your self-service portal, make sure that you are focusing on user experience, first and foremost.
 Make the search bar easy to locate and large enough to fit longer queries.
 Include auto suggestions, and make sure to account for keyword-related issues, such as misspellings and synonyms.
 Include filtering and advanced search options.

 Keep your content up to date